arnaudfi/importDrumkv1/README.md

 # importDrumkv1

+IMPORTANT : There is an already existing soft called [drumkv1gen](https://gitlab.com/AudioFranky/drumkv1gen) wich does the same but better !
+So you better use drumkv1gen

 Bash script to easily import a drum kit in [drumkv1](https://drumkv1.sourceforge.io/) (an old-school drum-kit sampler for linux)

 To work :